notator/WebMIDISynthHost/README.md

 * **Sf2Synth1**<br />
 This is almost entirely gree's [sf2synth.js](https://github.com/gree/sf2synth.js) synthesizer, but I have changed both the soundFont and synthesizer code so that soundFonts can be cached and changed at runtime.
 Issues relating to this synthesizer can be raised in the [SimpleSoundFontSynthHost](https://github.com/notator/SimpleSoundFontSynthHost/issues) repository, but it is essentially archived pending further discussion about the Web MIDI API.
 * **ResidentSf2Synth**<br />
 This is initially a clone of Sf2Synth1, but it is stored outside the WebMIDISynthHost directory, where it can be hosted by my Assistant Performer application ([repository](https://github.com/notator/assistant-performer), [application](http://james-ingram-act-two.de/open-source/assistantPerformer/assistantPerformer.html)).
 The ResidentSf2Synth may change/develop in future.
-Issues with this synthesizer should be raised in the [ResidentSf2Synth](https://github.com/notator/ResidentSf2Synth/issues) repository.
+It has its own [repository](https://github.com/notator/residentSf2Synth) where pull requests can be made and issues reported.
+I am not a Web Audio specialist, so would especially welcome any help in developing the code.
 * **consoleSf2Synth**<br />
 This is a minimal synth that simply echoes the messages it receives to the console without producing sound.
 It could be used as a stub when writing a new synthesizer.